230v Switch: Buzzing Sound When Pressing the Start Button

-Voltages and standards referenced below apply only to North American machines.
-Please consult with a licensed electrician before proceeding.
+Voltages and standards referenced in this article apply only to North American machines.
+Please consult with a licensed electrician before proceeding with any electrical checks or modifications.

 Noisy Contactor Diagnosis

-If your machine’s contactor is making a chattering, humming, or buzzing sound and fails to start, it is most likely due to an incomplete or improper power supply.
+If the machine's contactor is making a chattering, humming, or buzzing sound and fails to start, this is most likely caused by an incomplete or improper power supply.

 Most Common Cause

-An incorrect circuit breaker installed (e.g., single-pole instead of double-pole), or
+An incorrect circuit breaker is installed — for example, a single-pole breaker instead of the required double-pole.

-One of the hot wires (commonly the white wire) was not converted from neutral to hot at the panel, especially if the outlet was previously wired for 115V.
+One of the hot wires (commonly the white wire) was not converted from neutral to hot at the panel — this is common when a circuit was previously wired for 115V and later repurposed for 230V.

-This results in only one hot leg supplying 115V, rather than two hot legs supplying a full 230V, which prevents the contactor coil from receiving enough voltage to engage.
+Either condition results in only one hot leg supplying 115V rather than two hot legs supplying the required 230V.
+This prevents the contactor coil from receiving enough voltage to engage — causing the buzzing or chattering sound.

 Circuit